JRizzle88/mean-base/README.md

 #Boilerplate
 Welcome to my Starter Boilerplate!
+You can see a running and working version [here](https://aqueous-fjord-9757.herokuapp.com/)

 ##Features
 - MEAN stack